moonwave99/waffel/docs/homepage/data/examples/cinema-blog.md

     /tag/wireless/index.html
     world-class/index.html

-(silly random buzzwords, may vary across different generations)
+(_silly random buzzwords, may vary across different generations_)

 On top of that, every `page` is sorted according to the `sort` field, and is paginated in chunks whose default size is 10.

-Aa different one can be provided via `paginate` parameter, e.g.:
+A different one can be provided via `paginate` parameter, e.g.:

     tags:
       template: blog/tag